Selected Awards & Honors

 2. Use of biodegradable plastics in agriculture.
 Degradation has historically been considered an undesirable attribute of plastic polymers, because breakdown shortens product life span and durability.
 Recently, awareness of the environmental problems presented by plastic waste in the natural environment has made biodegradable plastics an attractive alternative to conventional plastic materials.
 Although many plastic products bear the label “biodegradable” or “compostable”, in practice, degradation may be too inefficient for complete mineralization (conversion to biomass, carbon dioxide and/or methane, and water), except in specialized composting facilities.
 In addition to slow degradation rates, misuse of the term “biodegradable” has led to distrust of these products by consumers.
 Our lab studies the agricultural use of “biodegradable” plastics from a soil microbiology perspective, with a current focus on the effects of plastic fragments on the ecosystem and in particular, the soil microbiota.

-Marion grew up on a dairy farm in the midwest, and attended a state university similar to WWU.
-She became fascinated with secondary metabolites after college, while working with the plant natural product taxol (an anti-cancer drug).
-While learning more about the biology of secondary metabolites during her master's and PhD studies, she fell in love with the Pacific Northwest - even the rain.
-When she is not on campus, you might find her sea kayaking, hiking, dancing tango, or curled up with her cats, Midge and Rigo, watching old Sherlock Holmes shows.
+I grew up on a dairy farm in the midwest, and attended a state university similar to WWU.
+I became fascinated with secondary metabolites after college, while working with the plant natural product taxol (an anti-cancer drug).
+While learning more about the biology of secondary metabolites during my master's and PhD studies, I fell in love with the Pacific Northwest - even the rain.
+When I am not on campus, you might find me sea kayaking, hiking, dancing tango, or curled up with my cats, Midge and Rigo, watching old Sherlock Holmes shows.